35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 ### What we say - what's the grant being spent on?

 It is important to remember that a viability deficit is not the same as a loss.
-A viability deficit is simply the difference between what a developer wants to make and what they say they will make.
+A viability deficit is simply the difference between the profit a developer wants to make and what the viability assessment estimates they will make.

-NHG want to make 14.55% (GDV), around £37.65m, on the updated plans for Phase 2B, but say they are only going to make 5.22%, around £13.5m, leaving them with a 'viability deficit' of around £24.16m.
-This is still a profit though, of £13.5m, and small changes in sales values could significantly improve this.
+NHG want to make 14.55% profit on the total scheme value, which equates to around £37.65m on this phase, but say they are only going to make 5.22% (around £13.5m) leaving them with a _'viability deficit'_ of around £24.16m.
+This is still a profit though (of £13.5m) and it acknowledges that small increases in sales values could significantly improve this.

 NHG are also benefitting from an increase to their affordable housing grant, which has risen by £13.72m, but with only a small increase in affordable housing, of seventeen 17 units (10 social rent, 7 shared ownership).
 NHG are also getting the land for free.

 This does not look like a bad deal for NHG.

-A question also naturally arises as to what exactly the Mayor's affordable housing grant is being spent on, when the rate of grant per unit rises so steeply (by nearly 40%), while a comparison of the original and updated viability assessments show that total development costs for the scheme have risen by much less -16%.
-It's hard not to suspect that the increase has a much to do with maintaining 'viability' as it does with securing more affordable housing [^9].
+A question also naturally arises as to what exactly the Mayor's affordable housing grant is being spent on, when the rate of grant per unit rises so steeply (by nearly 40%), while a comparison of the original and updated viability assessments show that total development costs for the scheme have risen by much less (16%).
+It's hard not to suspect that the increase has much to do with maintaining _'viability'_ as it does with securing more affordable housing [^9].

 __Footnotes:__